News of the World (Canada Edition) Liberals Bet on Gaslighting, Vibes, and Friendship Bracelets

 “But don’t interrupt us again during meetings,” said Freeland, pointing to the bucket Singh was carrying.
 “Our cars aren’t going to wash themselves.”

-Environment Minister Stephan Guilbeault said they should go to Alberta and give oil and gas workers caps that say “We Love Oil.”
+Former Environment Minister Stephan Guilbeault suggested that they should visit Alberta and give oil and gas workers caps that read, “We Love Oil.”

 “Stop with the barfing noises,” Trudeau said.
 “Just because someone mentioned Alberta and Randy and Other Randy aren’t here doesn’t mean we have to go back to this,” he said with a laugh as he gave the offending MPs a cheery thumbs up.